nuttann/equtils/doc/collectstoweb.md

 ## 6. Future enhancements

 Many of the limitations were due to just meeting my personal needs.
 There are some things that could be done to make this more useful.
+Requests for any of these or other features may motivate me to work on them.

 Possible future work:

+- Report when a configured house does not appear in the configured real-estate dump.
 - Report whether stored items in a house that don't belong to the configured quests to that house are colection items or not.
 - If a collection item is in a wrong house, report which house it should be in.
 - Add feature to search bags for collection items and list which house they should should be place in.
 (An older Python program I wrote used to do this for me and it made it quicker to drop items into the proper house.)
+- Possibly add a configuration item to omit certain reports such as extra non-collection items stored in a house.
+(I used separate houses for such items and needed the slots so that I could hold a stack of each collection item configured for a house.)
+- Add a configuration item to send output messages to a log file instead of the terminal.

 ## 7. Downloading and installation